oskardotglobal/4get/README.md

 5. Music
 	- SoundCloud

 More scrapers are coming soon.
-I currently want to add Hackernews, Qwant and find a way to scrape Yandex web without those fucking captchas.
-A shopping, music and files tab is also in my todo list.
+I currently want to add Google web/video/news search, HackerNews (durr orange site!!) and Qwant.
+A shopping and files tab is also in my todo list.

 # Setup
 This section is still to-do.
 You will need to figure shit out for some of the apache2 and nginx stuff.
 Everything else should be OK.